penge/my-notes/README.md

 <br>

-**3. Google Drive Sync isn't working.
-What's the cause?**
+**3. Why isn't Google Drive Sync working?**

-Google Drive Sync works only if My Notes is installed from Web Store and in Google Chrome.
+Google Drive Sync works only if My Notes is installed from Web Store on Google Chrome.
-The reasons for this are two.
+There are two reasons for this.
 First, Google Chrome provides an "identity" API that My Notes relies on.
-Second, for security reasons, Google Drive Sync works only if My Notes has an ID equal to **"lkeeogfaiembcblonahillacpaabmiop"**, which is the ID it has on Web Store (also in the URL).
+Secondly, for security reasons, Google Drive Sync works only if My Notes has an ID equal to **"lkeeogfaiembcblonahillacpaabmiop"**, which is the ID it has on Web Store (also in the URL).
 When My Notes is installed manually, it gets an ID that is different to the one on Web Store.

 <br>